Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

 In this build, the smoke test will not only verify these three basic implementations but for the third implementation, a few cases will verify for complete integration too.
 It helps a lot to find out the issues that get introduced in integration and the ones that went unnoticed by the development team.

 As the name itself suggests, for system level, the smoke testing includes tests for the most important and commonly used workflows of the system.
-This is done only after the complete system is ready & tested, and this testing for system level can be referred as smoke testing before regression testing also.
+This is done only after the complete system is ready & tested, and this testing for system-level can be referred to as smoke testing before regression testing also.

-Before starting the regression of the complete system, the basic end to end features is tested as a part of the smoke test.
-The smoke test suite for the complete system comprises of the end to end test cases that the end users are going to use very frequently.
+Before starting the regression of the complete system, the basic end to end features are tested as a part of the smoke test.
+The smoke test suite for the complete system comprises of the end to end test cases that the end-users are going to use very frequently.

 This is usually done with the help of automation tools.

-Nowadays, the projects hardly follow the Waterfall methodology in project implementation, mostly all the projects follow Agile and SCRUM only.
-Compared to the traditional waterfall method, smoke testing holds high regards in SCRUM and Agile.
+Nowadays, the projects hardly follow the Waterfall methodology in project implementation, rather mostly all the projects follow Agile and SCRUM only.
+Compared to the traditional waterfall method, Smoke Testing holds high regard in SCRUM and Agile.

 I worked for 4 years in SCRUM.
-And as we know that in SCRUM, the sprints are of shorter duration and hence it is of extreme importance to do this testing, so that the failed builds can immediately be reported to the development team and fixed as well.
+We know that in SCRUM, the sprints are of shorter duration and hence it is of extreme importance to do this testing so that the failed builds can immediately be reported to the development team and fixed too.

-Following are some takeaway on the importance of this testing in SCRUM:
+The following are some takeaways on the importance of this testing in SCRUM: